transdigiware/blockchain/howto/ansible.md

   3. **Use the {{site.data.keyword.blockchainfull_notm}} Platform Ansible Collection**.
 After you are familiar with the process to set up the various nodes, organizations, channels, and smart contracts, you might want to automate the process.
 The Ansible playbooks provide a simple, straightforward, way to build and deploy a reproducible network.
 For getting started, a set of scripts is provided that stitches the relevant playbooks together into a single executable shell script of deployments to perform on your network.
 Configuration is done through editing `.yml` files.
 The Ansible playbooks also automate some of the tasks performed by the Fabric APIs, such as creating a channel, joining a peer to a channel, and installing and instantiating smart contracts.
 Even more, there are playbooks available for tearing down the configuration so you can reset your network as needed.
 This option is a great option for setting up networks for POCs, demos, development, and test networks.

-  The Ansible playbooks provide an easy-to-use, automated process to <blockchain-sw-251>install the platform, and </blockchain-sw-251>replicate your blockchain networks on-demand.
+  The Ansible playbooks provide an easy-to-use, automated process to replicate your blockchain networks on-demand.
 All components that are deployed with the playbooks are also visible in the console where you can interact with them as normal and govern your network.

 ## Considerations and Limitations
 {: #ansible-limits}